rust-lang/rustc-dev-guide/src/analysis/well-formed.md

 ## Well-Formedness of Type-Level Terms

-Determining Term well-formedness begins with building a list of things that need to be true for a term to be well-formed.
+Term well-formedness checking begins with building a list of things that need to be true for a term to be well-formed.
 We call these "Obligations"[^obligations].

 Type-Level Terms are considered Well-Formed when obligations within them are satisfied by the trait solver.

 ### Obligations for Well-Formedness

-Specific obligations might be things like `String: Clone`, `A: usize`, or `<T as Iterator>::Item: Debug`.
+Specific obligations are things like `String: Clone`, `A: usize`, or `<T as Iterator>::Item: Debug`.

-This page shows the term/item and obligation split as:
+On this page we show the split between obligations and terms/items as:

 ```rust,ignore
 <terms or items>